diogovalentte/mantium/README.md

 ![image](https://github.com/diogovalentte/mantium/assets/49578155/69e5d417-e3c8-4a4e-9613-b47eff54ecce)

 - I'm not a web developer or a UX designer, the dashboard is not great, but it's useful.
-- I don't really plan on actively maintaining the project.
-I'll add features or new sites only when want, but I'll fix bugs and accept pull requests.
-And of course, anyone can fork the project.

 # Project structure and configuration